ABOUT MY FEDERAL SERVICE FOR MY COUNTRY (return to homepage)

 |

-Thirty years after I designed a flow visualization system for Ken Butler’s Nimbus AxiPump in 1991 ( click here to see my work with the great rocket engineer Kenneth Clark Butler ), I designed a flow visualization system for a highly advanced version of Ken’s Nimbus AxiPump: The Elevate™ pLVAD (percutaneous Left Ventricular Assist Device).
-The Elevate pLVAD is being developed by Magenta Medical of Kadima, Israel.
+In 1992, I designed a flow visualization system for Ken Butler’s Nimbus micro-turbine AxiPump ( click here to see my work with the great rocket engineer Kenneth Clark Butler ), Thirty years later, I designed a flow visualization system for a highly advanced version of Ken’s Nimbus AxiPump: The Elevate™ pLVAD, percutaneous Left Ventricular Assist Device.
+It is being developed by Magenta Medical of Kadima, Israel.
 The Elevate pLVAD is the smallest artificial heart pump in the world.
 It is a low-profile, high-flow arterial pump intended for temporary support of patients undergoing high-risk coronary interventions and for the treatment of patients admitted with cardiogenic shock.
-Like the original Nimbus AxiPump, the Elevate pLVAD shrivels for insertion to fit through a vein.
+The Elevate pLVAD shrivels for insertion into the left ventricle through a vein.
 When in the left ventricle, the pLVAD expands into a microturbine pump spinning at 24,000 RPM. |

 |